Report a Safety Concern

 Alternatively, disposable plastic loops and needles may be used for culture work where electric incinerators or gas flames are not available.
 The loops are semi-quantitative and can be used for counting bacteria.
 Continuous flame gas burners should not be used in biological safety cabinets.

 These burners can produce turbulence that disturbs the protective airflow patterns of the cabinet.
 Additionally, the heat produced by the continuous flame may damage the HEPA filter.
 If a gas burner must be used, one with a pilot light should be selected.

 Good housekeeping in laboratories is essential to reduce risks and protect the integrity of biological experiments.
 Routine housekeeping must be relied upon to provide work areas free of significant sources of contamination.
 Housekeeping procedures should be based on the highest degree of risk to which personnel and experimental integrity may be subjected.

 Laboratory personnel are responsible for cleaning laboratory benches, equipment, and areas that require specialized technical knowledge.

 Additional laboratory housekeeping concerns include:

 - Proper disposal of chemicals and waste old and unused chemicals should be disposed of promptly and properly.
-Contact the Hazardous Materials Officer for details.
+Contact the Chemical Hygiene and Hazardous Materials Officer for details.